step-by-step-tutorial/springboot-tutorial/rdbms-mysql/README.md

 <p align="justify">

-In order to connect to MySQL from localhost through the terminal use the following command and MySQL is available on `localhost:3306` URL.
+In order to connect to MySQL from localhost through the application use the following command and MySQL is available on `localhost:3306`.

 </p>